 Cost vs performance.
 It’s as simple as that.
 The benefit to many of the DIY options are quite cheap.
 Where they may be perfect for a lot of people or businesses, they’re not going to be the best performing websites.
 Be careful not to confuse performance with aesthetics.
 Many of the DIY options, such as Squarespace, are known for their amazing designs and great user friendliness.
 But you should beware.
 In the majority of sites, they will not perform well from an SEO perspective.
 You could of course seek help from an SEO expert upon completion of the site.
 This might still be the right option if you don’t want to spend a few thousand dollars on a website.

-How to build your own website
+How to build your own website that gets results

 If budget is a key factor, you’re going to want to build the site yourself.
 Each of the DIY platforms allow you to buy your domain name (www.example.com.au) directly through them.
 If you want to set up after a professional email address (i.e. firstname.lastname@example.org) this is again, something that can be set up through them.
 With most of the options below, you can actually build the site for free before paying to connect the domain name and ongoing licensing.
 There is a tonne of resources to help you learn how to use their platform.
 If there is anything you can’t find in there you’ll find it in one of their forums.
 If you are facing a challenge, chances are someone has done so before you!